vitelot/training/README.md

-Use this space to show useful examples of how a project can be used.
+useful examples of how the project can be used.
 Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Article/Documentation](https://example.com)_

 <p align="right">(<a href="#top">back to top</a>)</p>